 - 100% child safety seat use for children 5 and under would have saved 323 lives in 2008

-- Since most children are seated in the back, they are particularly susceptible in a rear-end collision.
-47% of all accidents are rear-end collisions.
+- Since most children are seated in the back, they are particularly susceptible in a rear-end collision. in fact, 47% of all accidents are rear-end collisions.

 - The middle back seat is the safest, keeping passengers the farthest away from the “crush zones”.
-However, most children and passengers are seated on the right or left back seats.
+However, most children and passengers are seated in the right or left back seat.

 - Lower extremities